How does the stock market work? A beginners’ guide to share trading

 - Market sentiment refers to the general opinion on a stock or the stock market.
 These prevailing attitudes can arise based on a variety of factors – including fundamentals, news and macroeconomic data – but can also be formed based on popular opinion and rumours

 There are two different ways to take advantage of the stock market: investing and trading.
 When you invest in the stock market, you’ll pay the full value of a share upfront, taking ownership of the asset and profiting if the market rises or dividends are paid.

-However, if you trade the stock market instead – for example, by using Spread Bets or CFDs – you’ll be able to profit from rising and falling share prices.
+However, if you trade the stock market instead, you’ll be able to profit from rising and falling share prices.
 When you trade shares, you’re speculating on the underlying stock without taking ownership of the asset.